 You must engage in a good faith search for work.
 The Oklahoma Employment Security Commission may ask you to provide contact information for employers you've reached out to at any point during your claim.
 You must be involved in at least two work search activities per week, including contacts with potential employers.

 If you are eligible to receive unemployment, your weekly benefit rate in Oklahoma will be 1/23 of your wages in the highest paid quarter of the base period.
-The minimum amount you will receive each week is $16; the maximum amount you will receive is $490.
+The maximum amount you will receive each week is $539.
 You may receive benefits for a maximum of 26 weeks.
 (In times of very high unemployment, additional weeks of benefits may be available.)

 If your unemployment claim is denied, you have ten days to appeal the decision.
 After receiving your appeal request, the Appeal Tribunal will schedule a hearing at which you can present evidence and witnesses.
 If you are unhappy with the Appeal Tribunal's decision, you may file another appeal to the Board of Review within ten days of the mailing date of the decision.
 If you are still dissatisfied, you may file an appeal in court.